sympy/sympy/doc/src/tutorial/manipulation.rst

     "Add(Mul(Half(), sin(Mul(Symbol(x), Symbol(y)))), Mul(NegativeOne(), Pow(Symbol(x), Integer(2))), Pow(Symbol(y), NegativeOne()))_()" -> "Mul(NegativeOne(), Pow(Symbol(x), Integer(2)))_(1,)";
     }

-This expression reveals some interesting things about SymPy.
+This expression reveals some interesting things about SymPy expression trees.
 Let's go through them one by one.

 Let's first look at the term ``x**2``.
 As we expected, we see ``Pow(x, 2)``.
 One level up, we see we have ``Mul(-1, Pow(x, 2))``.
 There is no subtraction